 When it comes to paying for college, closing the parent-child communication gap is important.
 In order to make the overwhelming task more manageable, it’s best to create a plan and be transparent with your child about that plan so you can work together.

-The first step, which should be ongoing throughout your child’s primary and high school education, is to consult your financial professional.
+The first step, which should be ongoing throughout your child’s primary and high school education, is to consult with your financial professional.

 If you’re using a 529 plan, you’re already taking advantage of a tool that may enable you to save more than the average parent who is using a savings or checking account.
 Your financial professional can serve as a resource for maximizing the potential of your child’s 529 plan within your individual family and financial situation.

-The second step is to discuss with your child who will pay for tuition and fees before they apply for college.
 Have you explained what a 529 is?
 Should they plan to apply for grants and scholarships?
 Have you explained the benefits of attending school in-state?
 Are they aware of how being a resident assistant could help make college more affordable?

 Consider setting your child up with a solid foundation to finance his or her future with a 529 plan.
 Then help build on that foundation by having honest, open conversations.